botttos/3DEngine/README.md

 - Draw particles with OpenGL.

-- Implement particle emissor as a component of the GameObjects.
+- Implement particle emitter as a component of the GameObjects.

 - Billboard implementation: making particles look to editor camera or main camera when the scene is playing.